 Extensive training in, and use of, Lindamood-Bell Learning Processes, Inc. reading fluency and reading comprehension interventions characterize Dr. Coggins’ elementary experience.
 Research studies at MIT, Yale, and Harvard have found that using these interventions can activate inactive areas of the brain in children with reading disabilities/dyslexia.
 Using these intensive interventions, students who had not significantly benefited from traditional teaching techniques showed dramatic improvement in reading abilities.

-A passionate believer that all students can succeed and become valuable community members, Dr. Coggins works with school districts, universities, and trade schools across the country to create programs that provide functional literacy, promote internships, and create viable pathways to training and the work force.
+A passionate believer that all students can succeed and become valuable community members, Dr. Coggins works with school districts, universities, trade schools, and educational companies around the world to create programs that provide functional literacy, promote internships, and create viable pathways to training and the work force.
 Dr. Coggins continues to teach primary and secondary students, as well as adult learners to read and write.
 She finds that using trauma informed teaching techniques to engage students of all ages is critical to successfully accessing their learning.

 Laura Clark Briggs is a psychometrician and educator with more than 20 years’ experience in instructional and administrative posts at the middle and high school level.
 Her experience includes work in traditional school settings as well as in non-traditional, alternative, and hardware-secure correctional settings.
 She is a subject matter expert in Spanish, ELA, and EL/ESL.
 A scholar-practitioner with internationally recognized expertise in literacy, Dr. Briggs works with ministries of education in the MENA (Middle East/North Africa) and Levant regions to advise school supervisors on effective second-language instructional practices.